Men installing solar panels on roof

 How many solar panels do I need?

 2. Hours of daylight/sunshine: Solar panels work by being exposed to direct sunlight, meaning the amount of daylight in your location will be a significant factor.
-It also means that seasons come into play, as well as your geographical location and if there’s any shading or obstructions on your roof.
+You’ll also want to consider seasonality, shade and your geography, as these will all affect the amount of sunlight you get.

 Compare Solar Panel Installers